thuc248997/FocusPlan/README.md

 3. Configure an OAuth consent screen (External or Internal) and publish it in testing mode or production depending on your needs.
 4. Create OAuth 2.0 client IDs:
    - **Web client**: required for Expo web.
 Add the Expo Auth Session redirect URI `https://auth.expo.io/@your-expo-username/focusplan` (replace with your actual username/slug) under *Authorized redirect URIs*.
+     - If you deploy the web app (e.g., Vercel), also add that origin as a redirect (for example `https://focusplan.vercel.app/`).
+Use the same value in `GOOGLE_REDIRECT_URI` so the client and app stay in sync.
    - **Android client**: use your app package `com.focusplan.app`.
 Download the SHA-1 from the Expo credentials page or generate one in your native build pipeline.
    - **iOS client**: use the bundle identifier `com.focusplan.app`.
    - **Expo client (optional but useful)**: create a second web client specifically for development with Expo Go and use the redirect `https://auth.expo.io/@your-expo-username/focusplan`.